-You’ll have to take a ferry to get out to Block Island, but the trip is short and well worth it.
-A visit to Block Island is one of those east coast vacations that you’ll never forget.
+You’ll have to take a ferry to Block Island, but the trip is short and well worth it.
+A visit to Block Island is one of those East Coast vacations you’ll never forget.

 The population of this small island is just over 1,000.
-But, tourists come from all over to spend a single day or several on this somewhat isolated oasis in the Long Island Sound.
+But tourists come from all over to spend a day or several on this isolated oasis in the Long Island Sound.

 9. New York City

 Many people will tell you that New York City is the best city in the United States, and the author of this post is one of them.
 There is no place on earth like New York City.
 This city of over seven million people lives, breathes, and glows.
 You could visit it a hundred times without doing the same thing twice, and then you could come back another hundred times more and do even more amazing things.

 The vast culture, incredible history, intriguing attractions to tour, and delectable cuisine in New York City are unmatched and unmatchable.
 It’s impossible to visit New York City and not leave in complete awe of it, every single time.

 Plan a vacation to New York City today, and then again, and again, and again.
 Choose a different neighborhood or focus each time you go and you’ll never be bored.
 New York City is amazing!